Martin-cuda/CHECK24-TechUp-Holiday-Challenge/README.md

 PS: I put this on public since im probably the last one to publish my work and I sincerely doubt anyone would see that abomination of scrambled together code and think to themselves yeah ill copy that.

 Quite frankly youd be better off vibecoding.

+To be honest i dont think I will actually get like accepted to this programm since there is probably 10 more people that like actually know what they are doing so I chose to have as much fun as possible doing this.